zhan4429/guides/README.md

 ### Automatic Build

-The `/source/tags/` directory must be ignored during the automatic build process as its contents are regenerated at the start of every build, which would otherwise result in a continuous rebuild loop.
+The `tags` directory must be ignored during the automatic build process as its contents are regenerated at the start of every build, which would otherwise result in a continuous rebuild loop.

 ```bash
 sphinx-autobuild source build --ignore */tags/*